insomnicles/scripts/README.md

 # Scripts

 A script for a minimal Arch OS installation following the installation guide

+> [!warning]
+> Don't use this script unless you know how to install Arch already

 # Requirements